 This policy applies if UnitedHealthcare has financial responsibility (carved out of capitation) for IMRT covered under a commercial member’s medical benefit.

 Prior authorization is required for CPT codes 77385 and 77386 and HCPCS codes G6015 and G6016.

 We review the request for IMRT services for compliance with the UnitedHealthcare Commercial IMRT Program Requirements.
-Noncompliant services will not be eligible for coverage.
-If the care provider medical groups (medical group/IPA) fails to obtain this review and receive prior authorization from us prior to the start of IMRT services we deny reimbursement for the IMRT services.
+Non-compliant services are not eligible for coverage.
+If the care provider medical group (medical group/IPA) fails to obtain this review and receive prior authorization from us for IMRT services before starting we deny reimbursement for the IMRT services.

 Prior Authorization Necessary for Payment to be Processed

-The medical group/IPA must make the request for prior authorization for Commercial IMRT services by phone or fax utilizing a Prior Authorization form, or on UHCprovider.com/priorauth.
+The medical group/IPA must make the request for prior authorization for Commercial IMRT services by phone or fax using a Prior Authorization form or on UHCprovider.com/priorauth.
 You can also obtain forms by contacting your provider advocate.

 Prior authorization staff will not process the request or make a decision until they receive all necessary information from the medical group/IPA.
 They make a decision and contact the medical group/IPA within the applicable timeframe.